husteadrobert/amp-app/README.md

 # Amp-App

 ## TODO
-- Game Widget Name and Difficulty design
 - LP, How to Use, About pages
-- Order of Songs(already in Album order, alphabet?)
+- Reset
+- Mobile (under 1200 width)

 ## Build Setup